 Time for your Friday Old Fashioned.
 This time, it’s a honey rose old fashioned.
 For this cocktail, I’ve been dreaming of the warmer weather and the rose bushes that have just started to bud.
 But I’m also enjoying the cooler nights and entertaining thoughts of hot toddies and their honey goodness.

-So let’s combine both.
 In this old fashioned, I use a rose tea-honey simple syrup to sweeten the old fashioned.
-To pair with that floral note from the rose, I used apple bitters which are bright and bitter, but have a flair of the bitter around them.
+To pair with that floral note from the rose, I used apple bitters which are bright, but have a flair of the bitter around them.
 They’re not strong in adding a lot of direct apple flavor to the cocktail, but they do add more brightness and lightness to the cocktail.

 To make the rose-honey simple, I made a rose tea and while it was warm, added it to honey, just as you would make a normal honey syrup.
-I’d had dried rose-buds left over from a dry vermouth infusion last year, and since rose buds keep so well, I still have plenty of ways to use them for infusions and teas.
+I’d had dried rose-buds left over from a dry vermouth infusion last year, and since rose buds keep so well, I still have plenty of left for infusions and teas.

 I wanted to round out the garnish with something traditional, so I used a long peel of orange to make an orange rose and dropped a couple of the more intact rose buds inside.
 With each sip you get the aroma of orange peel and rose as you bring the glass toward your mouth.